neelriyer/neelriyer.github.io/_posts/2020-08-30-Cyclegan-Simpsonify.md

 ```
 ![alt text](/images/cyclegan_simpsonify/generator_A.png)

 We can see here that the model uses [Resnets](https://arxiv.org/pdf/1512.03385v1.pdf).
-It has several Resnet blocks.

 We have `Conv2d`, `Batchnorm`, `ReLU`, `InstanceNorm2d` and `ReflectionPad2d`. `InstanceNorm2d` and `ReflectionPad2d` are new to me.